 Marc Jacobs is opening a pair of his BookMarc bookstores in London and Paris, joining the brand’s previous offerings in New York City and Los Angeles.

 After two years of renovation work, London Fashion Week favorite Burberry has unveiled its new Regent Street store in London.

-Luxury bicycles are the new darlings of the fashionable and wealthy in China, reported the Wall Street Journal China Chinese-language website Wednesday.
+Luxury bicycles are the new darlings of the fashionable and wealthy in China, reports the Wall Street Journal China Chinese-language website.

 Christian Louboutin has been battling Yves Saint Laurent in court over whether YSL infringed on Louboutin’s 2008 trademark of red-soled shoes.